 There are also significant privacy and security advantages too, especially important in the age of GDPR.

-A slip delivered to the wrong person’s desk that’s inadvertantly viewed by another employee is considered quite a serious breach that’s reportable to a company’s Data Protection Officer and must be registered.
+A slip delivered to the wrong person’s desk that’s inadvertently viewed by another employee is considered quite a serious breach that’s reportable to a company’s Data Protection Officer and must be registered.

-Security and convenience for your employees is just as important.
+Security and convenience for your employees are just as important.
 Plus your team are then taking responsibility for filing and keeping their own records following each payroll issue.

 Additionally, if you have a constantly changing headcount with seasonal or temporary and short-term employees – that might be harder to track down after their time with you has finished – you’ll be able to fulfil your obligations easily via this kind of automation.